Parent’s Guide to High School

 Offer your support.

-If your teen is struggling with school, they will most likely let you know.
+If your teen is struggling with school, they will most likely won’t let you know.
 Help your teen by taking a proactive approach.
 Talk to them regularly and check in with them throughout the school year.

 Don’t let worry get in the way